maurucarvalho/CameraDino/README.md

 # Camera Dino

 A local application for video monitoring and re-streaming.
-It captures camera feeds via network protocols (such as RTSP and ONVIF) and converts them in real-time for optimized streaming and viewing, in addition to providing continuous video recording.
+It captures camera feeds via network protocols (such as RTSP and ONVIF) and converts them in real-time for optimized streaming and viewing in a web browser, in addition to providing continuous video recording.

 ######Works with only one camera!######